Teaching English idioms with EBC’s Dr TEFL

 I trust that you or the school you work for have done some student-level testing.
 It would be best if you understood your students’ needs so you can adapt my material productively and engagingly.
 Are you teaching your first class, or are you relatively new to the English teaching profession?
-If you are, an excellent tip is to ask the school if someone already assessed your students.
+If you are, an excellent tip is to ask the school if someone has already assessed your students.
 If not, you should evaluate them.

 Here is the essential information you should know about your students:

 With this information, you can adapt the material I share effectively.